mcccclean/emoji-mood/README.md

 # emoji mood

-> My current mood is :robot: ROBOT FACE :robot:
+> My current mood is :blush: SMILING FACE WITH SMILING EYES :blush:

 Emoji mood is a twitter bot that picks an emoji at random and then watches twitter for uses of that emoji.
 It uses those tweets to